 There are two major types of functions in Python; Void Functions and Value Returning Functions.

 A void function doesn’t return a value.
-It simply executes the code, and returns back to the point where it was called.
+It simply executes the code and returns to where it was called.
 Think of the print

 function.
 When you call it, it performs and action – prints something to the screen, and then exits, returning you to the next line.